felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 repo.

-I still think a hermetic build system is the way to go; but I wouldn't gate merges on full rebuilds.
+I still think a hermetic build system is the way to go; but I wouldn't gate merges on testing the full repo.
 Instead, let's give some flexibility to our engineers.

 If we have the service `toy-srv`, the developers of that service should be comfortable in declaring what needs to pass in order for the service to be